cnlewis/CAPE_stone/index.md

 </tr>
 </table>
 <br><br>
-Examining the data required that we first clean the data and organize it.
+<h4>Examining the data required that we first clean the data and organize it.</h4>

 After loading our data:
 <ul>